voidash/gemma-god/README.md

 ## What It Does

-SpeakGov turns a raw citizen question into a service frame before trying to answer.
+SpeakGov(previllage) turns a raw citizen question into a service frame before trying to answer.
 The frame includes intent, service, office or jurisdiction, document, situation, language, missing slots, and the source type that should be trusted for that question.